Advertisement

 joining hands in wellness

-Whether it is a spouse, parent, sibling, close relative or even a close friend that has been diagnosed, being the caregiver for a loved one with cancer comes with a number of challenges.
+Whether it is a spouse, parent, sibling, close relative, or close friend who’s been diagnosed, being the caregiver for a loved one with cancer comes with a number of challenges.
 There is the broad range of emotions that are normal when a loved one is sick.
 There are decisions about medical care and treatment.
-There are medical bills, calls to insurance providers and keeping track of paperwork.
-There are the day-to-day responsibilities of work and managing a household that must continue even as a schedule becomes crowded with added responsibilities.
+There are medical bills, calls to insurance providers, and paperwork to track.
+There are the day-to-day responsibilities of work and managing a household that must continue even as a schedule becomes crowded with added tasks.

 What type of care is needed?